In this article

 Help you stick to your budget

 Once you’ve built a budget, the hard part is actually sticking to it.
-Business expense tracking is one of the most important ways you make sure that your spending habits are in alignment with your established plan.
+Business expense tracking is one of the best ways you make sure that your spending habits are in alignment with your established plan.
 At the end of each month, you can review business expenses and compare your spend to projected spend.
-If you went over, see where you can make cuts.
-If you were under, look for places to allocate more money.
+If you go over, you can identify where you can make cuts.

 Prepare for tax season

-If you want to follow the law and avoid audits (as well as make sure you get all the proper tax deductions), you must be prepared for tax season.
+Tracking your business expenses can make your company better prepared for tax time.
 The IRS requires that you keep the receipt for any business expense that’s greater than $75.
 Ideally, your tracking system should be able to log receipts on your behalf so you can easily see which of your payables and receivables are tax-deductible when it’s time to fill out your tax returns.

 Challenges of tracking and managing business expenses

 Generally, the smaller a company is, the easier it is to track business expenses.
-That said, even the best businesses face significant hurdles when it comes to managing expenses, including:
+That said, even the best businesses face significant hurdles when it comes to managing expenses.

 The sheer scale of it all

-The operational expenses listed above are just some of the expenses you need to consider and manage regularly—some of which you’d want to amortize or depreciate over time.
-Managing tail spend, in particular, can be difficult to track since it typically makes up 80% of transactions but just 20% of costs.
+The magnitude of operational expenses to track can seem overwhelming.
+Managing tail spend, in particular, can be difficult to track since it typically makes up 80% of business transactions but just 20% of costs.
 The sheer quantity of it all can make business expense tracking and categorizing a nightmare.

 Human error